 In June, 2017, the UN Secretary-General issued a report entitled: “Repositioning the UN development System to Deliver on the 2030 Agenda-Ensuring a Better Future for All”.
 The report reinforces the crucial need for closer collaboration, deeper integration and enhanced policy and programme coherence.
-Responding to the SG’s call, and to the Statement of Collaboration between the Regional Commissions and the UNDG, the 23rd RCM is being held back-to-back with the Regional UNDG meeting at the UN-House in Beirut, Lebanon.
+Responding to the SG’s call, and to the Statement of Collaboration between the Regional Commissions and the UNDG, the 23rd RCM was held back-to-back with the Regional UNDG meeting at the UN-House in Beirut, Lebanon.